“Not all those who wander are lost…” J.R.R. Tolkien

 I am a wanderer.
 My heart seeks new adventures to pursue and new lands to explore.
 My soul both soars on wings of eagles and dives deeply into the sea.
 My spirit is in the heart of those who are like-minded, gypsies, adventurers, travelers and other wanderers such as myself.

-My name is Phylicia Stitzel and I am a nomad, a photographer, a writer, and a mom.
-First and foremost my main passion, outside of traveling, is photography.
+My name is Phylicia Stitzel and I am a Sommelier, photographer, blogger, and a mom.
+First and foremost my main passion circle around three main tiers, travel, wine, and photography.
 I’ve had a camera glued to my face since I was 11 years old and since then my experience has grown with me and my camera gear has become far more expensive.